 This is where I make a distinction between business plans and business planning.
 I am a huge advocate of the latter.

-The main issue I have with the Business Plan is not the intent, but the format.
+The main issue I have with the Business Plan is not the intent but the format.
 Requiring a deliverable that doesn’t get read is a form of waste.
-Furthermore, doing anything innovative is riddled with both knowable unknowns and a lot more unknowable unknowns.
+Furthermore, doing anything innovative is riddled with both knowable unknowns and many more unknown unknowns.
 While you can document the former, the latter is only covered by way of doing.

 We need a new breed of lighter-weight business planning tools that simultaneously support this new reality and meet the needs of both maker and investor worldviews.